ofux/uTerrainsExtensions/README.md

 Of course, [Ultimate Terrains](https://assetstore.unity.com/packages/tools/terrain/ultimate-terrains-voxel-terrain-engine-31100) is required (otherwise, these scripts are useless).

 ## Why this repo?
 It will be easier to share new scripts through this repository than waiting every time for a full Ultimate Terrains release.
-Another advantage is that everyone can contribute and share its uTerrains scripts with other users.
+Another advantage is that everyone can contribute and share his scripts with other users.

 ## How to use